 The 3.0 has a large storage bin with pockets on the back for better organization (an upgrade from the 2.0).
 It fit our large diaper bag and has back and side access with a 10 lb limit.

-While it doesn't have a console, it does have extra back pockets over the 2.0 version including a zippered pocket.
+While it doesn't have a console, it does have extra back pockets over the 2.0 version, including a zippered pocket.
 There are also inside passenger pockets for little knick-knacks, like snacks, a pacifier, or a teething toy.